-RB: It could be tricky but I'm married, I have kids.
-So, the biggest thing I do is when I can is for the length of the trip is, I will try to take almost that much time off between trips.
-So, most of my trips are multi day trips.
-I do day trips here and there mostly as filler or yes, mostly just as filler as I need it or from vacations coming up.
-That's why I don't skip a vacation.
-I could start my vacation when I want to start my vacation [laughter].
-So, most of my trips are multi day.
-So, if I do a seven-day trip I might take four to seven days off before I do it the next one over.
-If it's ten-day trip I might take seven days off before I do the next one.
-Just having that balance that - I don't know, I can take days off before I go on the next one but still getting my day requirement.
-It helps out big time with the work life balance.
+RB: It could be tricky, but I'm married, I have kids.
+The biggest thing I do, when I can, is for the length of the trip is I will try to take almost that much time off between trips.
+Most of my trips are multi-day trips.
+I do day trips here and there, mostly as filler as I need it, or if a vacation's coming up that I'm taking.
+Get that so I know I don't skip a vacation.
+I can start my vacation when I want to start my vacation.
+Most of my trips are multi-day.
+If I do a seven-day trip, I might take four to seven days off before I do the next one.
+If it's a ten-day trip, I might take seven days off before I do the next one an djust having that balance that I know I can take days off before I go on the next one but still getting my day requirement.
+It helps out big time with the work-life balance.